 In the weeks and days before surgery, there are a number of steps you must can take to get ready.
 Our goal is to make your experience as easy as possible by walking you through the process.

-2-4 weeks before surgery 14
+Weeks before surgery 14

 Pre-admission testing 16

 Your health care decisions 17

 Managing medications 18

+Medication list 19

 Anesthesia and you 20

-1 week before surgery 22
+Days before surgery 22

 Fasting guidelines 23

 Day of surgery 24